lordvaider/lordvaider.github.io/_posts/2021-06-21-Data-Liberation-Front.md

 __Example:__ Again, we have the line L = "19:42" and want to figure out what kind of token it is.
 For simplicity, let us assume we know it is either a Call Duration, a Call Time, or a Call Size, and the prior probability of each possibility is 0.33.
 We can repesent this state of knowledge with the vector $$[0.33, 0.33, 0.33]$$

-In order to get the final distribution or each line, we must go through a list of tests.
+In order to get the final distribution for each line, we must go through a list of tests.
 Each test comes with a list of conditional probabilities (The probability of a particular test outcome given that the line is of a particular type) - Given these, the posterior distribution can be inferrred from the test outcome.
 The tests and the associated conditional probabilities encode our assumptions about how the system behaves.

 One such test could be to compare L with the regular expression R = \[0-9\]{2}:\[0-9\]{2}.
 The associated conditional probabilities are: